 - Anonymised – about individuals but with identifying details removed

-- Aggregated – statistical information about several individuals that has been combined to show general trends or values with identifying individuals within the data.
+- Aggregated – statistical information about several individuals that has been combined to show general trends or values without identifying individuals within the data.

 Our records may be held on paper or in a computer system.